 The researchers also examined whether some inherent difference in the female recommenders’ behavior may be influencing their evaluation.
 While ruling out any systematic gender differences, they paid special attention to risk-aversion behavior given its relevance to the financial services industry and the pervasiveness of perceived female risk-aversion.
 The study examined the excess return volatility, expected return, investment horizon, and short position of investment recommendations and declaratively showed that women and men act in similarly risk-loving ways.

-- Many organizations and companies are now exploring how to be gender blind in their hiring and evaluation processes.
+- Hiring and evaluation processes – Many organizations and companies are now exploring how to be gender-blind in their hiring and evaluation processes.
 For example, many symphony orchestras have adopted blind auditions where the musicians play behind a screen as they are evaluated – this has directly contributed to significant gains in female musicians’ representation in this highly competitive field.

 Tristan Botelho, Mabel Abraham